Bad Breath Tips

 Seven Secrets to Banishing Bad Breath

 Chronic bad breath, called halitosis, is often a sign of early-stage gum disease.
 If you brush and floss regularly and still can’t defeat bad breath, consult your dentist.
-After an examination, he or she can diagnose the root cause of bad breath and recommend the proper method of treatment.
-The following fresh-breath secrets may also improve your oral aroma:
+After an examination, we can diagnose the root cause of bad breath and recommend the proper method of treatment.
+The following fresh-breath secrets may also improve the smell of your breath: